Todin13/New-York-School-Data-Visualization/code/DATA_CLEANING.md

 #### FIRST YOU NEED TO OPEN POWER QUERY FROM POWER BI YOU CAN DO IT WHEN IMPORTING FILE OR BY USING THE TRANSFORM DATA BUTTON

+In the folowing file we used the same function to replace either s or - or other values by nothing in order to have only one type of data to manipulate it.
+We replaced the . by , because power by recognize float with a  coma not a dot.
+And we modified the types of columns.
+In the following document you will see this part of code :

+      let

+      Source = Access.Database(File.Contents("C:\Users\Travail\OneDrive - EPITA\Projet\New York succes from school\Data\2021-2022\Windows Access\ELL_2021_2022.accdb"), [CreateNavigationProperties=true]),

+      #"_~TMPCLP555981" = Source{[Schema="",Item="~TMPCLP555981"]}[Data],

+You do not copy this in your power query editor because it is your link to the data and it is already in your editor when you import the data.

 ### ~TMPCLP555981 :